Waitrose Witney

 The Gazette

-Waitrose Witney opened as branch 131 at 9.00am on Wednesday 15th October 1969 (New Waitrose branches traditionally opened on a Tuesday, but in Witney that was early closing day).
+Waitrose Witney opened as Branch 131 on Wednesday 15th October 1969 (New Waitrose branches traditionally opened on a Tuesday, but in Witney that was early closing day).
 The Branch Manager was Mr J E Patterson who had joined a few months earlier from another supermarket group.
 As with all Waitrose openings at the time, Witney began trading without fuss, ceremony, special offers, free samples or gimmicks.
 The aim was to begin as they meant to go on, relying on good basic shopkeeping to attract custom.

 The shop was large, with 8,900 square feet of selling space, deeper than it was wide, with a private car park at the rear for a hundred vehicles.
 It was staffed by eighty-two Partners - all of whom but six were recruited locally.